How to Enable or Disable Extensions on Mac

 Plugins: a piece of software that adds a specific feature or display additional content to an existing computer program.
 Not like extensions, plugins won't offer additional menus or install toolbars for the Apps.
 For example, Adobe Flash Player, the QuickTime Player, and the Java plug-in are the most common browser plug-ins.

 MacMaster is a multifunctional tool that will help you check all of the built-in as well as the third-party extensions and plugins on your Mac, and then enable or disable them in one single click.
+And you should know that the MacMaster software is free to use when you manage the Mac extensions without any limit.
+But if you want to unlock the other features from this app such as Cleanup, Uninstaller, Duplicate Finder and so on, you are required to pay after the trial version.

 Step 1 Install MacMaster on Your Computer